sushrutmair/visagefrservice/README.md

 Yes, as long as the system supports calling a HTTPS based cloud service (which most systems do nowadays).
 You can use either the Java or Python clients to test your embedded system with it (or write your own - just follow the pattern in the existing clients).
 (At some point in the future, we plan to showcase Visage.FR integration with a RPi based or similar board)

+### Can Visage.FR recognize faces in a video?

+Yes.
+For this to work, you would need to grab the frames of interest from the video (it can also be a live streaming video).
+Frames of interest are frames that containe faces you want to recognize.
+Send those frames (as images) to Visage.FR and you are done!